instecinc/pyinstec/README.md

 pip install instec
 ```

-To download the example and test codes in this repository, please clone it, which can be done by following [this guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+To download the example and test codes in this repository, clone the repository.
+More info can be found in [this guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ## Usage
 To add the library to your python file, add the import